 The Filing Process

 Small claim cases must be filed in the county where the defendant resides or does business.
-When filing a small claim the information needed includes the:
+When filing a small claim case you will need the following information:

-- Name and address of the person, company or corporation being sued
+Name and address of the person, company and/or corporation being sued

 The District Court does not collect the money awarded in a judgment.
 Contact an attorney or a collection agency for any questions concerning collection of money.

 All small claims cases are set for a mediation hearing with an impartial, third-party mediator.
 Witnesses are not allowed at the mediation hearing and attorneys are not allowed to represent either side in small claims.
 The litigants prove their cases via statements, contracts, estimates, photographs, etc. Seventy-five percent of the small claim cases are settled at mediation.
 Those cases that are not settled through mediation are scheduled for trial.

 The amount of money requested in the claim may not exceed $10,000 in cases brought by a natural person (a natural person is defined as a human being).
 The limit for all other cases brought by a business, corporation, or other business entity, is $5,000.
 The filing fee must be made in cash, VISA or Mastercard.
 Personal checks are not accepted.